Digital-Preservation-Coalition/bit-list/content/entries/current-hard-disk-technologies/index.en.md

 The 2024 Council agreed These risks remain on the same basis as before, with no significant trend towards even greater or reduced risk (‘No change’ to trend).

-There were also noted areas of overlap with the Portable Media species group (See: ‘Current Portable Magnetic Media’).
+There were also noted areas of overlap with the Portable Media category (See: ‘Current Portable Magnetic Media’).
 As people increasingly select other storage methods, such as cloud, they are less likely to maintain existing content on portable hard disks, which means the portable hard disks are more likely to be overlooked or ignored (e.g., left in drawers) rather than checked and refreshed.
-Questions arise concerning hard drives and SSDs packaged as portable devices, and for this reason, further cross-species review is recommended for the next 2025 review.
+Questions arise concerning hard drives and SSDs packaged as portable devices, and for this reason, further cross-category review is recommended for the next 2025 review.